SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient-enterpriseapi-multitenant.md

 ![The 'Ok' button highlighted in the Azure portal](../images/use-aadhttpclient-enterpriseapi-create-function-test-ok.png)

-### Secure Azure function
+### Secure Azure Function

-Now that the Azure function is working, the next step is for you to secure it with Azure Active Directory so that in order to access it, you need to sign in with your organizational account.
+Now that the Azure Function is working, the next step is for you to secure it with Azure Active Directory so that in order to access it, you need to sign in with your organizational account.

 On the Function App blade, from the side panel, select the **Authentication / Authorization** link.